elhafizzo/unifi-tv/README.md

 - Media Player Classic Home Cinema (uses youtube-dl to get mpd playlist, however, there's no option for inserting license ID)

 # Information
 Please note that these links can be only accessed through a Widevine Server (for authorizing).
 Instructions below.
+**Note that the Widevine Server URL changes every 3-7 days**, so you have to follow the steps below regularly if you want to continue using this playlist.

 # And now, the ultimate guide for this particular playlist
 ## Get Widevine Server URL